muscly/muscly.github.io.raw/about.md

 comments: true
 ---

-When I started making a mobile game, I couldn't find apprpriate materials and I didn't even know what to learn.
+When I started making my first mobile game, I couldn't find apprpriate materials and I didn't even know what to learn.

 I think it was because there was no organized curriculum and the environment was so diverse and changing so quickly that I had to profile my game on real devices to know what is true.